justvinny/pass-vault-java-android/README.md

 - Store accounts to persistent storage
 - View accounts stored and copy password to clipboard
 - Delete account from persistent storage
+- Search feature
+- Sort feature

 # Fixed:
 - Concurrency bugs for file I/O not showing a progress bar with Threads and Handler.

 # Current Task:
-- Add a search account feature
+- Refactor to include search / sort feature for delete fragment.

 # Unfinished:
 - Create a password generator.
 - Use SQLite with Room DAO for persistent storage.
 - Add an export to CSV feature.
 - Add a login page.
-- Add a sort accounts by feature.
 - Add dark theme
 - Add About / Feedback pages.